dujanhung/json-validator/doc.md

 external_file()
 ```

-represents a path to external file.
+restricts `string` to be a path to external file.

 only available for `string` .